prestwich/turnturnturn/README.md

 If you close the tool (using ctrl+c), your in progress message and key are saved.
 Simply re-run the tool and it will detect any funds you've sent to the address.

+To run on testnet, adjust the commands above to specify `cargo run --no-default-features --features=testnet --`.

 If you encounter any problems, post an issue.
 The ephemeral key is stored in the JSON files.
 So DO NOT share or delete those.